 However, that lasted for but a night.
 Amanda decided to double down on John, and dumped Sam.

 From the block

 When a random stabbed youth was brought in, Dr. Ellis didn’t care much.
-He assumed that he was a gang member.
+He assumed that he was some gang member.
 But he soon realised that the lad was the son of a childhood friend.